Operation Winter SHIELD: What You Need to Know

 Microsoft's framing reflects what security teams experience daily, and corresponds with what we've found places stress on most modern security setups.
 Infrastructure scales.
 SaaS adoption accelerates.
 Identities multiply.
 Exceptions accumulate.
 Without continuous oversight, security posture drifts.

 The security risk does not come from ignorance.
-It comes from inconsistency: that’he security implementation gap.
+It comes from inconsistency: that's the security implementation gap.

 What Strong Security Looks Like in Practice